-The options are function value or standard deviation of the Neural Net committee values.
-See Figure 15-33.
+The options are function value or standard deviation of the Neural Net committee values and are only available if the metamodel type is Feedforward Neural Network.
+See Figure 16-33.

-Figure 15-33: Metamodel plot showing standard deviation of the Neural Net committee values.
+Figure 16-33: Metamodel plot showing standard deviation of the Neural Net committee values.